Argentina says bond payment must go through despite U.S. ruling

 Facing stagnant growth and high debt servicing costs, the cash-strapped government had hoped to issue dollar-denominated local law bonds to non-U.S. investors this year.

-Argentina tried in February to sell $2 billion of dollar-denominated bonds through Deutsche Bank AG (DBKGn.DE) and JPMorgan Chase & Co (JPM.N).
+Argentina tried in February to sell $2 billion of dollar-denominated bonds through Deutsche Bank AG and JPMorgan Chase & Co.
 The issuance was scrapped after Griesa ordered the banks hand over relevant documents.

 Griesa’s latest ruling makes a new bond offering even less likely, determining that local law bonds offered abroad amounted to foreign debt and were therefore subject to his ruling, finance experts said.